chasebank87/unofficial-fabric-plugin/README.md

 ## Overview

-The Fabric Plugin for Obsidian integrates the Fabric tool into the Obsidian note-taking application.
-This plugin allows users to run Fabric commands directly from within Obsidian, leveraging Fabric's capabilities to process text and generate output notes.
+This plugin integrates the Fabric tool into Obsidian, allowing users to run Fabric commands directly from within the Obsidian interface.
+It also supports FFmpeg for additional functionalities and provides a user-friendly interface for managing settings and running commands.

 ## Features

 - **Fabric Command Execution**: Run Fabric commands on the current note or clipboard content.
-- **Pattern Search**: Search and select Fabric patterns using a dropdown interface.
+- **Pattern Search**: Search and select Fabric patterns.
-- **Output Note Creation**: Generate and save output notes based on Fabric command results.
+- **YouTube Link Detection**: Automatically detect and process YouTube links.
-- **Settings Management**: Configure paths for Fabric and FFmpeg executables, and specify an output folder for generated notes.
+- **Settings Management**: Configure paths for Fabric and FFmpeg executables.
-- **Installation Checks**: Test the availability of Fabric and FFmpeg installations.
+- **Pattern Refresh**: Refresh available Fabric patterns from the API.
+- **Output Note Creation**: Save Fabric command outputs as new notes in a specified folder.

 ## Installation

-1. Download and install the plugin in your Obsidian vault.
-2. Configure the plugin settings to provide paths to the Fabric and FFmpeg executables.
+### Prerequisites

+1. **Fabric**: Install Fabric from [danielmiessler/fabric](https://github.com/danielmiessler/fabric).
+2. **Fabric Connector**: Install Fabric Connector from [chasebank87/fabric-connector](https://github.com/chasebank87/fabric-connector).

+### Steps

+1. Follow the installation instructions provided in the respective repositories for Fabric and Fabric Connector.
+2. Ensure that both Fabric and FFmpeg are installed and accessible from your system's PATH.

-## Configuration
+## Settings

-### Settings
+### Fabric Path

-- **Fabric Path**: Path to the Fabric executable.
+Path to the Fabric executable.
 If Fabric is not found, provide the full path.

+### FFmpeg Path

-- **FFmpeg Path**: Path to the FFmpeg executable.
+Path to the FFmpeg executable.
 If FFmpeg is not found, provide the full path.

+### Output Folder

-- **Output Folder**: Folder to save Fabric output notes.
+Folder to save Fabric output notes.

-### Setting Up

-1. Open the settings tab for the Fabric Plugin.
-2. Enter the paths for the Fabric and FFmpeg executables.
-3. Specify the output folder where generated notes will be saved.

-### Testing Installation
+### YouTube Autodetect

-- Use the "Test Fabric Installation" button to check if Fabric is correctly installed.
-- Use the "Test FFmpeg Installation" button to check if FFmpeg is correctly installed.
+Toggle to enable or disable automatic detection of YouTube links in the content.

 ## Usage

-### Activating the Plugin

-1. Click on the ribbon icon (brain) labeled "fabric" to activate the Fabric view.
-2. The Fabric view will open, displaying options to run Fabric commands on the current note or clipboard content.

 ### Running Fabric Commands

-1. **Current Note**: Click the "Current Note" button to run a Fabric command on the content of the currently active note.
+1. **Current Note**: Run a Fabric command on the content of the currently active note.
-2. **Clipboard**: Click the "Clipboard" button to run a Fabric command on the content of the clipboard.
+2. **Clipboard**: Run a Fabric command on the content copied to the clipboard.

-### Searching Patterns

-1. Enter a search query in the "Search patterns..." input field.
-2. The dropdown will display matching patterns based on your query.
-3. Select a pattern from the dropdown to use it in a Fabric command.
+3. **Pattern**: Select a pattern from the dropdown and run a Fabric command using that pattern.

-### Generating Output Notes

-1. Enter a name for the output note in the "Output note name" input field.
-2. Run a Fabric command using one of the available options (Current Note, Clipboard, or selected pattern).
-3. The plugin will create a new note with the specified name in the configured output folder.

-## Development

-### Code Structure

-- **FabricPlugin**: Main class that handles plugin loading, settings management, and command execution.
-- **FabricView**: Custom view for interacting with Fabric commands and displaying results.
-- **FabricSettingTab**: Settings tab for configuring plugin options.
+### YouTube Link Detection

+If YouTube autodetect is enabled, the plugin will scan for YouTube links in the content and prompt you to select a link to process.

-### Key Methods
+### Refresh Patterns

-- `onload()`: Initializes the plugin, loads settings, and registers views and icons.
-- `loadSettings()`: Loads plugin settings from storage.
-- `saveSettings()`: Saves plugin settings to storage.
-- `checkFabricAvailability()`: Checks if Fabric is available by running a test command.
-- `checkFFmpegAvailability()`: Checks if FFmpeg is available by running a test command.
-- `runFabricCommand(args, input)`: Executes a Fabric command with specified arguments and input.
-- `activateView()`: Activates and reveals the custom Fabric view.

-### Custom View Components

-- **Pattern Search Input**: Input field for searching Fabric patterns.
-- **Pattern Dropdown**: Dropdown menu displaying matching patterns based on search query.
-- **Output Note Input**: Input field for specifying the name of the output note.
-- **Buttons Container**: Container for action buttons (Current Note, Clipboard).
-- **Progress Spinner**: Spinner indicating progress during command execution.
+Click the refresh button to reload available patterns from the API.

+## Testing Installations

+### Test Fabric Installation

+1. Go to the plugin settings.
+2. Click the "Test" button under "Test Fabric Installation".
+3. A notice will indicate whether Fabric is correctly installed and how many patterns are available.

+### Test FFmpeg Installation

+1. Go to the plugin settings.
+2. Click the "Test" button under "Test FFmpeg Installation".
+3. A notice will indicate whether FFmpeg is correctly installed.

 ## Help Text

-The help text provides platform-specific instructions for locating the paths of Fabric and FFmpeg executables:

-- **macOS/Linux**:
+If Fabric or FFmpeg is installed for the user instead of globally, provide the full path to the binary.

+### macOS

+1. Open Terminal.
+2. Run `which fabric` or `which ffmpeg`.
+3. Copy the output path and paste it in the settings.

+The default fabric patterns folder is `~/.config/fabric/patterns`.

+### Linux

-  - Open Terminal
+1. Open Terminal.
-  - Run `which fabric` or `which ffmpeg`
+2. Run `which fabric` or `which ffmpeg`.
-  - Copy the output path and paste it in settings
+3. Copy the output path and paste it in the settings.
-  - Default patterns folder: `~/.config/fabric/patterns`

-- **Windows**:
+The default fabric patterns folder is `~/.config/fabric/patterns`.

+### Windows

-  - Open Command Prompt
+1. Open Command Prompt.
-  - Run `where fabric` or `where ffmpeg`
+2. Run `where fabric` or `where ffmpeg`.
-  - Copy the output path and paste it in settings
+3. Copy the output path and paste it in the settings.

-  - Default patterns folder: `%APPDATA%\fabric\patterns`
+The default fabric patterns folder is `%APPDATA%\fabric\patterns`.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

 ## License